Skip to main content

 Pineshish-Piyaasiis: Monitoring boreal birds

-A joint project with the Innu First Nations of Pessamit, Uashat mak Mani-Utenam, Matimekush-Lac John, Ekuanitshit, Nutashkuan, Unamen Shipu, Pakua Shipi and the Naskapi First Nation of Kawawachikamach.
+A joint project with the Innu First Nations of Mashteuiatsh, Essipit, Pessamit, Uashat mak Mani-Utenam, Matimekush-Lac John, Ekuanitshit, Nutashkuan, Unamen Shipu and Pakua Shipu, and the Naskapi First Nation of Kawawachikamach.

-Since 2021, we’ve been working with seven Innu First Nations, a Naskapi First Nation and the Canadian Wildlife Service to help track boreal birds in Quebec.
-Our aim with this project is to provide First Nations with the tools they need to play an active role in boreal bird conservation by monitoring the birds on their lands.
+Since 2021, we’ve been working with all the Innu and Naskapi First Nations in Quebec, as well as with the Canadian Wildlife Service, to help track birds of the boreal forest.
+Our aim with this project is to provide First Nations with the tools they need to play an active role in boreal bird conservation by monitoring the birds on their lands

-Working with the First Nations involved, we have already inventoried 333 sites using automated recorders and 39 sites in person using listening points.
-We have also given bird workshops in four schools, from kindergarten to high school, and delivered presentations and training to First Nations partners.
+Working with the First Nations involved, we have already inventoried 450 sites using automated recorders, and 40 sites with ornithologists listening in real time.
+We have also run bird workshops in seven schools, reaching 400 students of all ages from kindergarten to highschool, and delivered presentations, webinars and training to First Nations partners.

 Installing listening stations on the land to count birds by their calls